chieger/iOS-Workshop/week 2 assignment draft.md

      - Dismiss the keyboard ``view.endEditing(true)``
      - Animate the button back to it's original position ``button.transform = CGAffineTransformIdentity``
   - **Optional:** ScrollView should smoothly animate to a specific scrolled up position any time either of the textFields are tapped.
      - Get the ``editingDidBegin()`` events and have them share the same method.
-[Registering For TextField Events](https://github.com/codepath/ios_guides/wiki/Registering-for-text-field-events)
+[Registering For TextField Events](https://github.com/codepath/ios_guides/wiki/Registering-for-text-field-events), [Animating View Properties](https://guides.codepath.com/ios/Animating-View-Properties)
 3. **Tutorial Screens**
   - Create a custom free form view controller that is wide enough for 4 screens.
 [Creating Custom View Controllers](https://guides.codepath.com/ios/Creating-Custom-View-Controllers), [Creating a Free Form View Controller](https://guides.codepath.com/ios/Creating-a-Free-Form-View-Controller)
   - Add a UIScrollView with paging enabled.
-  - Add 4 UIImageViews for the welcome screens (Note: we're explicitly not using UIPageViewController, which requires extra coding, to build these screens)
+  - Add 4 UIImageViews for the tutorial screens (Note: we're explicitly not using UIPageViewController, which requires extra coding, to build these screens)
   - Add a UIPageControl
      - The UIPageControl should be outside and in front of the scrollview.
      - Set the page of the UIPageControl by referencing events from the UIScrollView.
 [Using UIPageControl](https://guides.codepath.com/ios/Using-UIPageControl)